Kev’s Review of the La Marzocco Linea Mini

 Check Price – Shop Coffee

 So I was down in Cambridge visiting my friends at shop coffee, returning the Rancilio Silvia they’d let me utilize in order to review, and picking up the La Pavoni Europiccola, as they’re now stocking the La Pavoni lever line.
-While I was there, I was asked the issue “do you want to take the La Marzocco Linea Mini with you”, a matter that didn’t require much thought, obviously!
+While I was there, I was asked the matter “do you want to take the La Marzocco Linea Mini with you”, a question that didn’t require much thought, obviously!

 Specs